Dental Implants

 • What types of dental implants exist?

-Dental implants can be used to replace a single tooth, multiple missing teeth, an entire row of teeth, or all of your teeth.
+Dental implants are an excellent option for replacing missing teeth.
+They can be used for a single tooth, multiple teeth, or even all your teeth.
 Depending on your needs, your dentist may recommend a single implant, multiple implants, an implant-supported bridge, or implant-supported dentures.

-Endosteal dental implants are the most common implant option.
-They are comprised of a titanium metal rod that is installed into the jawbone and a supporting post that is specifically designed to secure either a dental crown (single implant) or a dental bridge (implant-supported bridge).
+Endosteal dental implants are the most common type of dental implant.
+They consist of a titanium metal rod surgically placed into the jawbone and a supporting post designed to secure either a dental crown (for a single implant) or a dental bridge (for an implant-supported bridge).

 All-on-4 dental implants (implant-supported dentures) are a revolutionary dental implant system in which an entire top or bottom denture is supported on just four implants.
-Each implant is strategically placed so that the replacement teeth remain steady and secure.
-The advantage of using four implants is that it helps promote faster patient recovery and reduces the likelihood of complications from possible implant failure.
+Each implant is strategically placed to ensure the replacement teeth remain stable and secure.
+Using four implants helps promote faster patient recovery and reduces the likelihood of complications from possible implant failure.

 • What is the procedure for dental implants?

-The dental implant process involve numerous steps to complete the entire procedure.
-Each patient’s process will vary, depending on your oral health at the time, type and number of implants, and if any tooth extraction or bone grafting is required.
+The process of getting dental implants involves several steps that vary depending on your oral health, the number and type of implants, and whether any tooth extraction or bone grafting is required.

 2. Tooth extraction.
-If necessary, we will remove the tooth/teeth being replaced by implant(s).
-If there is bone loss around the extraction site, we will perform a dental bone graft.
+If necessary, we will remove the tooth or teeth being replaced by the implant(s) and perform a dental bone graft if there is bone loss around the extraction site.
+We may also perform a dental sinus lift or bone graft if your jawbone requires additional mass.

 3. Implant placement.
-The implant will be surgically placed in the bone and a healing cap is placed over the implant so the healing phase can begin.
-If you have an aesthetic concern, we will place a temporary tooth before the implant crown is completed.
+The implant will then be surgically placed in the bone, and a healing cap will be placed over it to begin the healing phase.
+If you have any aesthetic concerns, we will place a temporary tooth before the implant crown is completed.

 4. Implant healing.
-After your implant is placed, osseointegration begins.
-During this, your jawbone heals around the dental implant, fusing with the implant, and providing a solid base for your new artificial tooth.
+During the healing phase, osseointegration occurs, whereby your jawbone heals around the dental implant, fusing with it and providing a solid base for your new artificial tooth.
 This process can take several months to complete.

-5. Abutment / crown placement.
-The abutment is the piece where your artificial tooth (crown) will be placed.
-The abutment is attached to the implant, and then the crown is placed on the abutment.
+5. Abutment/crown placement.
+The abutment, the piece where your artificial tooth (crown) will be placed, will be attached to the implant, and the crown will be placed on the abutment.

 • How much does a dental implant cost?